 The key (K_enc) used for encryption can be derived from the latest KAUSF of the Remote UE or from the long term security material for relay connection as received in step 0a (e.g. PRUK, using nonces N_Relay and N_Remote as additional input to the key derivation function.

-NOTE: the selection of which key to use, and further details on the key derivation are left for normative phase, as they depend on which solution(s) are chosen for key issues #4 and #9.
+NOTE 4: the selection of which key to use, and further details on the key derivation are left for normative phase, as they depend on which solution(s) are chosen for key issues #4 and #9.
+See also NOTE 1.

 Editor’s Note: Need to add more details on the derivation of the encryption key used for protection of the relay service code.